QuantiusBenignus/BlahST/README.md

 #### CONFIGURATION
 ##### For manual installation only:
-Inside the `wsi` script, near the begining, there is a clearly marked section, named **"USER CONFIGURATION BLOCK"**, where all the user-configurable variables (described in the following section) have been collected.
+Inside the `wsi` or `wsiml` script, near the begining, there is a clearly marked section, named **"USER CONFIGURATION BLOCK"**, where all the user-configurable variables (described in the following section) have been collected.
 Most can be left as is but the important one is the location of the whisper.cpp model file that you would like to use during transcription (or the IP and port number for the whisper.cpp server)

 ##### GUI SETUP OF HOTKEYS